anj0la/MultithreadedSnake/README.md

 - Background music provided by Pixabay: https://pixabay.com/music/video-games-chiptune-grooving-142242/
 - Apple crunch sound by Koops: https://freesound.org/s/20279/
 - End game sound provided by Pixabay: https://pixabay.com/sound-effects/videogame-death-sound-43894/

+## Known Bugs
+- If you change to another screen, the music starts to repeat itself.
+- Sometimes, the game will crash when trying to exit the game.